JandroMejia97/ShootingStarMaker/README.md

 # #SPACEAPPS2019

-Hello! we are **_ SERENDIPIA _** a group formed by students of Mechanical Engineering, computer engineering, plastic arts, multimedia design and a creative informatic.
+Hello! we are **_ SERENDIPIA _** a team formed by students of Mechanical Engineering, computer engineering, plastic arts, multimedia design and a creative informatic.
 In this edition of the _NASA International Space Apps Challenge_ we will address the challenge **"Orbital scrap metal - The video game"**

 ## Why do we choose this challenge?